rojomisin/chef-play/README.md

 Also Note

+* The `conf_template` path can be external from distribution artifact
 * Leaving `conf_variable` empty will skip template processing and use configuration defined in `conf_path`
-* The `conf_template` path can also be external from distribution artifact

 ## Requirements